awsdocs/aws-iot-docs/developerguide/reserved-topics.md

 # Reserved topics<a name="reserved-topics"></a>

 Topics that begin with a dollar sign \($\) are reserved for use by AWS IoT\.
-You can subscribe and publish to these reserved topics as they allow; however, you cannot create new topics that begin with a dollar sign\.
+You can subscribe and publish to these reserved topics as they allow; however, you can't create new topics that begin with a dollar sign\.
 Unsupported publish or subscribe operations to reserved topics can result in a terminated connection\.

 ## Asset model topics<a name="reserved-topics-other"></a>